Jobs that allow you to travel sound simple.

 These jobs fly workers to a remote worksite for a set rotation, then fly them home for rest.

-FIFO jobs are common in mining, oil and gas, construction, energy, infrastructure, and remote site operations.
+FIFO jobs are common in mining, oil and gas, construction, energy, infrastructure, defense-adjacent support, and remote-site operations.

 Why FIFO jobs work for travel: